Homemade Liquid Fertilizers are easy to make natural way to give your plants the vital nutrients they need for large growth, blooms, and produce.

 It can be harvested 2 to 3 times during a growing season and if you have more than enough plant material to make the tea, then the rest of the plant material can be turned into the soil.

 If you want to grow comfrey, choose a plant from the Bocking 14 variety which does not spread by seed.
-Plant it two to eight inches deep and you’re all set.
+Plant them two to eight inches deep and you’re all set.

 Comfrey can be grown in potting containers if you don’t have the extra room.